by Reese Imhof

 To end this post, I’ll share the top 5 things that have been helpful for maintaining the strength of our relationship during medical school.

 Reese is a first year medical student and a member of the Mayo Clinic School of Medicine Social Media Committee.
-He is a native New Yorker who worked as a graphic designer and entrepreneur before coming to medical school.
-He loves living in Rochester with his wife, Nicole, and their dog and two cats.
+He is a native New Yorker who worked as a designer and entrepreneur before coming to medical school.
+He loves living in Rochester with his wife, and their dog and two cats.
 His hobbies include biking, running, hiking, photography, and writing.